Trump: I understand Bannon's war on GOP establishment

 Trump's comments came just an hour before the president was scheduled to have lunch with McConnell.

-In additional to sympathizing with Bannon's efforts, the president took aim at lawmakers who he says are "not getting the job done" on key issues like health care.
+In addition to sympathizing with Bannon's efforts, the president took aim at lawmakers who he says are "not getting the job done" on key issues like health care.

 "I'm not going to blame myself," Trump said, pointing the finger instead at Republicans in the Senate like Sen. John McCain, who voted against GOP efforts to repeal and replace Obamacare over the summer.